 How Do You Track Your Response Rate?

-How do you know if your methods of engagement were successful?
-Using a customer code as a link to a page on your Web site that is unrevealed in regular navigation is a great way to know that the traffic you’ve encouraged is responding.
-Set it up and use your Web analytics to find out how many are making it to that page.
-Surveys available through a link can really narrow down your information, and offering a discount or coupon for taking the survey is a helpful way to get the highest response rate.
+Set it up and use your Web analytics to find out how many visitors are making it to that page.
+Use surveys to narrow down your information, and offer a discount or coupon for taking the survey to get the highest response rate.
 If your specials are only offered to those taking the time to respond to the survey, you’ll know exactly how successful your promotion was.
-Follow our link to AWeber for the easiest way to track promotions using email marketing that lets your customer opt-in and opt-out, avoiding the spam implications entirely.
+Follow our link to AWeber for the easiest way to track email promotions.

 Take this advice and your readers will be EXCITED to open, read, and click on most anything you send, and look forward to more.
 How are you encouraging your customers’ response?
 Let us know what you would like to hear more about and we’ll be happy to respond to YOU.